Zaculeu: Modern history

 American explorer John Lloyd Stephens and English architect Frederick Catherwood visited the site in 1840, at which time it was a confused jumble of overgrown ruins.
 Stephens published a description of the archaeological remains a year later.
 Catherwood did not draw any of the structures due to the poor state of the remains.
 The two excavated one of the mounds and recovered some ceramic vessels, which Catherwood drew.

 On 24 April 1931, Guatemala declared the site as a National Monument under the name of Tzaculeu.
 On 23 February 1946, the site was renamed as Zaculeu.
 The government gave a license to excavate to the United Fruit Company, which immediately began archaeological excavations and related restorations of the structures under the direction of John M. Dimick.
-This later included re-coating a number of the buildings with white plaster, as it was known that many were originally finished that way.
+American archaeologist Richard B. Woodbury was part of this excavation team, reporting progress updates in academic journals.
+The project later included re-coating a number of the buildings with white plaster, as it was known that many were originally finished that way.
 This has seldom been done in other restorations of Pre-Columbian buildings.

 On 12 June 1970 the site was declared a National Precolumbian Monument by accord of the Guatemalan Ministry of Education (MINEDUC).